yossale/MongoDemo_CSharp/README.md

 Using the `sample_mflix` DB and `movies` collection to show case some of C# driver capabilities.

+We're running the same queries in 3 different ways:
+1. `nflix.mongodb` is a natural mdb sample.
+2. `MongoClient` uses regular C# constructs (`Filter`)
+3. `MongoClient_Linq` is resolving the queries using LINQ.

 ## Setup:
 1. Make sure to add you IP to the Atlas whitelist!